Best Endpoint Detection and Response Software of 2026

 Buyers Guide

-Last Updated: March 16, 2023In late 2018, global hospitality chain Marriott fell prey to a major security breach that exposed the personal information of 500 million guests.
+Last Updated on January 27, 2025In late 2018, global hospitality chain Marriott fell prey to a major security breach that exposed the personal information of 500 million guests.
 Compromised data included a combination of names, addresses, passport numbers, and dates of birth of guests.
 Further, hackers gained access to the credit card information of an unspecified number of guests.
 And although the card details were encrypted, hackers might also have stolen the information needed to decrypt these details.

 Could Marriott have saved itself from landing in this mess?
 Yes; an endpoint detection and response (EDR) solution could have helped.